insipidmoxie/SynergyRefresher/README.md

 3)
 Next find the path to where you downloaded the geckodriver file, for example to C:\Users\YourName\Downloads\SynergyRefresher

-There are two options for this next step
+There are two options for this next step.

 Option1:

-Open command prompt again and write setx PATH "%PATH%;C:\Users\YourName\Downloads\SynergyRefresher"
+Open command prompt again and write

+setx PATH "%PATH%;C:\Users\YourName\Downloads\SynergyRefresher"

 Option2:

 In the search bar in the bottom left type "edit the system environment variables" and hit enter.
 In the bottom right of the window that comes up, just above the apply button there will be an "Environment Variables" button.
 Click it
 A new window will come up.